atimpone/aws-foundation-journey/1-dev-environments/README.md

-# 1. Establish Initial Development Environments
+# 1. Establish Initial Foundation and Development Environments

 By following this guide, your organization can quickly establish an initial secure foundation and development environments in AWS similar to the following architecture.